ProgramCommunication Ph.D Program

 Phone213 740 4466

-Throughout his career, Geoffrey Cowan has been an important force across a spectrum of communication and public policy arenas - as a lawyer, academic administrator, government official, best-selling author, distinguished professor, playwright, and Emmy Award-winning producer.
+Throughout his career, Geoffrey Cowan has been an important force across a spectrum of communication and public policy arenas - as a lawyer, academic administrator, government official, best-selling author, distinguished professor, non-profit executive, and Emmy Award-winning producer.

 In 2010, the trustees of The Annenberg Foundation Trust at Sunnylands appointed Cowan to serve as the first president of the Trust.
-He will carry on the Annenberg legacy by developing Sunnylands into a world-class venue for important retreats for top government officials and leaders in the fields of law, education, philanthropy, the arts, culture, science and medicine.
+He carried on the Annenberg legacy by developing Sunnylands into a world-class venue for important retreats for top government officials and leaders in the fields of law, education, philanthropy, the arts, culture, science and medicine.
 It has so far welcomed President Barack Obama on four separate occasions, including two historic summits with other world leaders: one with China's President Xi Jinping in June, 2013, and the other with King Abdullah II of Jordan in February, 2014.

 From 1996-2007, he served as dean of the University of Southern California's Annenberg School for Communication & Journalism.
 In 2007, he was named a University Professor (one of 21 at the university), the inaugural holder of the Annenberg Family Chair in Communication Leadership and director of USC Annenberg's Center on Communication Leadership and Policy.
 He holds a joint appointment in the USC Gould School of Law and teaches courses in communication and journalism.